Rutina Wesley Leads TWELFTH NIGHT, Opening Tonight at The Old Globe

-The complete cast and creative team have been announced for The Old Globe production of William Shakespeare's delightful and romantic Twelfth Night.
-Rebecca Taichman, whose production of the time-traveling Time and the Conways fascinated audiences last April, is back to direct the first show of the 2015 Summer Shakespeare Festival.
-The Old Globe engagement will begin performances on June 21 and run through July 26, 2015, with opening night on Saturday, June 27 at 8:00 p.m., in the Lowell Davies Festival Theatre.
+The Old Globe presents William Shakespeare's delightful and romantic Twelfth Night, directed by Rebecca Taichman, whose production of the time-traveling Time and the Conways fascinated audiences last April, as part of the 2015 Summer Shakespeare Festival.
+The Old Globe engagement runs through July 26, 2015, with opening night tonight, June 27 at 8:00 p.m., in the Lowell Davies Festival Theatre.

 Twelfth Night and the annual Shakespeare Festival continue the Globe's 80th Anniversary festivities as part of the Balboa Park Centennial Celebration.
 Tickets are currently available by subscription only.
 Subscription tickets to the Globe's 2015 Summer Season range from $97 to $346.
 Single tickets go on sale Friday, May 15 at 12 noon and start at $29.
 Tickets can be purchased online at www.TheOldGlobe.org, by phone at (619) 23-GLOBE, or by visiting the Box Office at 1363 Old Globe Way in Balboa Park.